symverse-lab/V3/docs/pqc-and-blockchain-introduction.md

 ---

-# 12. Practical Takeaway
+# 14. Practical Takeaway

 Post-quantum blockchain design is not only about replacing one signature algorithm with another.

-The standardized parameter tables show why:
+The standardized parameter tables — when compared against a familiar ECDSA/secp256k1 blockchain baseline — show why:

 - keys may become larger,
 - signatures often become much larger,